MicrosoftDocs/winrt-api/windows.devices.humaninterfacedevice/hidnumericcontroldescription_isabsolute.md

 ## -description

-Gets a Boolean value indicating whether the given control values are absolute or relative.
+Gets a value indicating whether the given numeric control values are absolute or relative (change in value from that previously reported).

 ## -property-value